-46 When can judgments be appealed?
+48 When can judgments be appealed?
 How many stages of appeal are there and how long do appeals tend to last?

-All final decisions may be appealed before the relevant appellate court, including interlocutory (interim) decisions; the appeal will usually stay the enforcement of the final decisions but not of the interlocutory decisions.
+All final decisions from the lower court may be appealed before the relevant appellate court; the appeal will usually stay the enforcement of the final decisions.
+Certain interlocutory (interim) decisions may also be appealed, but the defeated party must seek an injunction to stay their immediate enforceability.
 A party may not lodge a further appeal against the opinion entered by the Court of Appeals to revisit the facts of the matter, but it may lodge an appeal before the Superior Court of Justice (interpretation of federal law) or before the Supreme Court (interpretation of the Constitution).
 See question 38 on the length of time.

-47 How enforceable internationally are judgments from the courts in your jurisdiction?
+49 How enforceable internationally are judgments from the courts in your jurisdiction?